limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 [!]
 Found: http://192.168.198.130/?file=../../theEther.com/public_html/about.php
 ```

-With the rest of the higher levels mapped out fairly easy with the `common.txt` wordlist, the **DocumentRoot** was finally determined to be: `/var/www/html/theEther.com/public_html`
+With the rest of the higher levels mapped out fairly easy with the `common.txt` wordlist from SecLists, the **DocumentRoot** was finally determined to be: `/var/www/html/theEther.com/public_html`

 ![docroot](/assets/images/posts/evilscience-walkthrough/evilscience-8.png)